JeremyLyleBrown/JeremyLyleBrown.github.io/_posts/2018-1-29-PUBG-Player-Analysis.md

 ### What is *PUBG*?
 ##### ... for those unaquainted ...

 *PlayerUnknown's Battlegrounds*, often refered to as *PUBG*, is a free-for-all multiplayer shooter in which players must violently compete for survival.
 With up to 100 players in each round, players are airdropped onto an island and must scavenge for guns, ammo, bandages and other equipment in order to last the round.
 As time goes on, a barrier encroaches on players, shrinking playable space and forcing players closer together in deadly confrontatons.
 The final person out of the beginning 100 is deemed the winner.
-Think of *PUBG* as the videogame version of *The Hunger Games*, or *Battle Royale*.
+Think of *PUBG* as the videogame version of *The Hunger Games* or *Battle Royale* films.

 ![](https://github.com/JeremyLyleBrown/JeremyLyleBrown.github.io/blob/master/images/media-20180204.gif?raw=true "PUBG GIF 1")